somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

 Points and Phases are complementary to each other.
 A pair of points is identified by a Phase and a pair of Phases is identified by a point.
 Naming is Identifying.
 Identification can be done at relative levels.

-### Identity of Thermodynamics is Energy
+### Let Identity of Thermodynamics be Energy

 Cycle is Identity.
-In Thermodynamics, it is renamed (identified) as Energy.
+In Thermodynamics, let it be named (identified) as Energy.
 In Thermodynamics, we see how to smoothly translate from one form of Energy to another form of Energy.
-I repeat: various forms of Energy belong to a unique Identity named Energy.
+I repeat: various forms of Energy may be Identified to a unique Identity named Energy.
 Energy is allowed to translate smoothly from one form to another form in a cycle.
 The cycle which identifies all forms together is the Energy Identity.

 ### Naming Relative Identities of Energy forms a Scale